 - Short, bushy types

-… all with an equally wide range of foliage.
+And all Peperomia varieties come with an equally wide range of foliage.
 The leaves and stems are thick and fleshy.

 Growing All Types Of Peperomia Plants

-Some peperomias are more temperamental about cultural requirements than others.
+Some peperomia varieties are more temperamental about cultural requirements than others.

-‘Silver Mound’ (also called Peperomia Hederifolia) and Peperomia caperata ’Emerald Ripple’ are attractive in the house.
-Still, if the plants are kept the least bit too damp, root rot will invade.
+‘Silver Mound’ (also called Peperomia Hederifolia) and Peperomia caperata ‘Emerald Ripple’ are attractive in the house.
+Still, if the plants are kept the slightest bit too damp, root rot will invade.

 These varieties are excellent in situations where there is low-light intensity.
-If you have had bad luck with them, try again.
+However, if you have had bad luck with them, try again.
 This time, keep them more on the dry side.
 That is, let the soil dry out slightly between waterings.

-Peperomias, as a whole, prefer a loose soil mixture.
-Many of the newer and more delicate types, as well as the older kinds, do best in a soil mix of:
+Peperomias, as a whole, prefer a loose soil potting mix.
+Many of the newer and more delicate types, and the older varieties, do best in a soil mix of:

 - ½ peat moss